Border-Peeling Clustering: The Algorithm

 The algorithmic key idea of our technique is twofold: (i) the definition of a border point, and (ii) the association of a border point to its neighboring non-border point.
 These key ideas will be elaborated in the following section.

 The iterative peeling terminates when the identified border points are strictly weaker in terms of their "borderness" than the border points that were identified in the previous iterations, thus forming the set of core points.
 These core points are then grouped into clusters using a simplified version of DBSCAN.
+In Algorithm \ref{alg1}, we describe our algorithm in pseudo-code.

 In what follows, we first introduce some notations and describe how border points are identified at each iteration (Section \ref{sec:BorderIden}).
 We then detail the border point association process (Section \ref{sec:BorderAssoc}).
 Finally, we describe our clustering procedure (Section \ref{sec:clust}).